fikun1/fikun1/README.md

 ### 👨🏾‍💻 About Me

-- 🛡️ I'm interested in Cybersecurity, Cloud Security, and Frontend Web Development
+- 🛡️ I'm interested in Cybersecurity and Cloud Security
-- 🌱 Currently learning AWS, Splunk, and React
+- 🌱 Currently learning AWS, Splunk, and Linux
 - 🔍 Actively building projects to deepen my understanding of real-world threats and automation
 - 📬 You can reach me on [LinkedIn](www.linkedin.com/in/doladejo)
 ---